-- We plan to increase consultation and engagement of community members to monitor and evaluate efficiency and fairness of extended services. - Establish links with community groups and organisations to increase range of activities and services they can offer. - Establish links with community groups and organisations to share good practice and grassroots knowledge. - Increase participation and empowerment of community members on all extended services. - Emphasise equal contribution to society of members from different backgrounds with various lifestyles and identities. - Improve perceptions about efficiency, efficacy and fairness of service provision at local level. - Increase sense of responsibility and reciprocity between and within groups and persons. - Promote understanding and recognition of overlapped and interconnected sources of identity for persons and groups. - Increase awareness amongst pupils, parents, carers and families about social services at county, district, parish and neighbourhood level. - Involve community members in activities that reflect similarities across heterogeneous groups and differences within homogeneous groups. - Foster positive relationships between and within groups of pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between and within members of different groups. - Establish and strengthen effective approaches to monitor, evaluate, manage and prevent conflict.
+- All parents/carers are encouraged to participate at all levels in the full life of the school. - The school has a role to play in supporting new and settled communities. - We plan to increase consultation and engagement of community members to monitor and evaluate efficiency and fairness of extended services. - Increase participation and empowerment of community members on all extended services. - Emphasise equal contribution to society of members from different backgrounds with various lifestyles and identities. - Improve perceptions about efficiency, efficacy and fairness of service provision at local level. - Increase sense of responsibility and reciprocity between and within groups and persons. - Promote understanding and recognition of overlapped and interconnected sources of identity for persons and groups. - Increase awareness amongst pupils, parents, carers and families about social services at county, district, parish and neighbourhood level. - Foster positive relationships between and within groups of pupils, workers, staff, parents, carers and families. - Facilitate meaningful and continuous interaction between and within members of different groups.

+Establish and strengthen effective approaches to monitor, evaluate, manage and prevent conflict.